Jane Jensen (video game designer): Gabriel Knight

 Jensen's first solo game, Gabriel Knight: Sins of the Fathers, was released in 1993.
 The dark, supernatural mystery was a departure for Sierra but the game was enthusiastically received, with the strength of Jensen's writing, along with the game's horror and gothic sensibilities coming in for particular praise from the gaming press and earning the Computer Gaming Worlds "Adventure Game of the Year" award.

 Jensen followed up Gabriel Knight: Sins of the Fathers with two sequels: The Beast Within: A Gabriel Knight Mystery in 1995 and Gabriel Knight 3: Blood of the Sacred, Blood of the Damned in 1999.
 Somewhat unusually for an adventure game series, each Gabriel Knight title was produced in an entirely different format to the others.
 Whereas the original was a traditional 2D animated game, the sequels were realised through full motion video and a custom built 3D engine, respectively.
-Despite further acclaim for Jensen's design in both cases (The Beast Within too was Computer Gaming Worlds "Game of the Year"), the large expenses associated with making the sequels, coupled with the declining marketability of adventure games (especially within Sierra) meant that a fourth in the series was not commissioned.
+Despite further acclaim for Jensen's design in both cases (The Beast Within was also Computer Gaming Worlds "Game of the Year"), the large expenses associated with making the sequels, coupled with the declining marketability of adventure games (especially within Sierra) meant that a fourth in the series was not commissioned.

 Jensen wrote her own novelizations: Sins of the Fathers in 1997 and The Beast Within in 1998.

-In a June, 2024 YouTube interview with Daniel Albu, Jensen said that she had written the first chapter of a new Gabriel Knight story, so that GK4 and GK5 were in the works.
+In a June 2024 YouTube interview with Daniel Albu, Jensen said that she had written the first chapter of a new Gabriel Knight story, so that GK4 and GK5 were in the works.
 She told him that she had attached some art for it and that "the licenses are with Microsoft."
-In November, 2024, Jensen published the downloadable illustrated short story "Five Hearts," in which Knight investigates a mysterious dagger, on her husband's website.
+In November, 2024, Jensen published the downloadable illustrated short story "Five Hearts", in which Knight investigates a mysterious dagger, on her husband's website.